grantwinney/blog/content/posts/6-space-related-apis-to-check-out-ahead-of-the-artemis-i-launch/index.md

 [r-spacex/SpaceX-API](https://github.com/r-spacex/SpaceX-API)

-You can get data about the Starlink satellites, which currently returns 160,000 lines of JSON, implying there are _thousands_ of Starlink satellites.
-I figured there were like maybe a couple dozen currently, but nope.
-[Thousands](https://history-computer.com/how-many-satellites-does-musks-starlink-have-in-orbit/).
-And apparently a whole lot more planned. 😲
+You can get data about the Starlink satellites, which currently returns 160,000 lines of JSON, implying there are thousands of Starlink satellites.
+I figured there were like maybe a few hundreds currently, but nope... _[thousands](https://starlinkinsider.com/starlink-launch-statistics/)_, with tens of thousands more planned. 😲

 If you already know the ID, you can grab the data for just that one.
 All kinds of interesting info in here, like when the satellite decays (which I assume is when it burns up in the atmosphere), where it is, how high it is and how fast it's going, etc.